naoyam/aics-annual-report-2015-maruyama-team/README.md

 # AICS Annual Report FY2015

 ## Team/Unit Instructions

 If you have any questions or need any help on the following instructions, please contact Naoya Maruyama.

+1. Download or clone this repository.
+2. Make sure all the prerequisites are available on your environment.
+3. Try typesetting to verify typesetting.
+4. Write your report in main.tex.
+5. Submit the final PDF report.

 ### Prerequisites